 Firstly, the FT journalist believes that instead of creating a separate euro zone budget would effectively expand the budget of the whole of the EU and the existing pan-European investment funds.
 Thus the scope of the project that can be financed from European funds will be wider.

-Secondly, there are many areas in which EU countries could deepen cooperation.
-In particular, Macron could initiate the creation of pan-European party lists, leaving their place of the European Parliament coming from the European Union of Great Britain.
-In addition, he could lobby for the strengthening of cooperation between the countries, "united Europe" in the field of defense and security, the union sector of digital services, the establishment of a minimum value of quotas on carbon emissions, and the inclusion in trade agreements articles against tax evasion.
+Secondly, there are many directions in which the EU countries could deepen cooperation.
+In particular, Macron could initiate the creation of pan-European party lists, leaving for them the seats of the European Parliament's deputies leaving the European Union Britain.
+In addition, he could lobby for strengthening the cooperation of the countries of the "united Europe" in the field of defense and security, uniting the digital services sector, setting the minimum cost of carbon emission allowances, and including in the trade agreements articles aimed at tax evasion.

 Thirdly, the author of the FT believes that Macron should focus on more specific options of economic integration, such as between two or three countries, one of which has the potential to become Germany.
 This, in particular, can include the creation of economic sectors "without state borders" between these States through the harmonization of the regulatory framework and consolidation of the tax base.
 Such a scenario will encourage other EU Member States to join the process data.